danuser2018/amaris-test/README.md

 - Calidad de Código
 - Resultados correctos en los test

+## Solución

+El servicio se ha implementado mediante un microservicio basado en spring-boot.

 ## Licencia

-Copyright © 2021 David Núñez Serrano
+Copyright © 2021-2022 David Núñez Serrano

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction,